 Not sure which year your state follows?
 Learn here.

-Kings III Emergency Communications has been providing complete, compliant and affordable emergency phone solutions for elevators, poolside, stairwells, parking areas and more for nearly three decades, monitoring more than 50,000 help phones across the U.S. Our all-inclusive turnkey solution includes equipment, installation, maintenance and 24/7 monitoring at our very own Emergency Dispatch Center for one low price.
+Kings III Emergency Communications has been providing complete, compliant, and affordable emergency phone solutions for elevators, poolside, stairwells, parking areas, and more for over three decades.
+Our all-inclusive turnkey solution includes equipment, installation, maintenance, and 24/7 monitoring at our very own Emergency Dispatch Center for one low price.
 We design our equipment with code compliance and caller experience in mind, staying at the forefront of code and technology changes.
-Need help making sure you’re up to code?
+Interested in utilizing Kings III CabView elevator video monitoring?
 Contact us here.